Saltash: Early history

 The arms of Saltash are Az. the base water proper in pale an escutcheon Or thereon a lion rampant Gu. within a bordure Sa. bezantee ensigned with a prince's coronet of the third on either side of the escutcheon an ostrich feather Arg. labelled Or.
 There are seals of Saltash: A three-masted ship with sails furled at anchor; and An escutcheon charges with a lion rampant within a bordure bezantee resting upon water surmounted by a coronet composed on crosses patee and fleurs-de-lis and either side an ostrich feather; with the legends "Sigillum aquate Saltash" and "Sigillum Saltashe" respectively.
-Saltash Guildhall was built in about 1780 and extended and restored in 1925.
+Saltash Guildhall was built around 1780 and extended and restored in 1925.

+The population of Saltash was 1,541 in 1841.

 Saltash Ferry

 The history of Saltash is linked to the passage, or ferrying place across the Tamar.
 The original ferry became established by fishermen for those passing to and from the monastery at St Germans and to Trematon Castle.

 After the Norman Conquest, Robert, Count of Mortain, who held the castle and manor at Trematon, took the market from the canons at St. Germans and established it at Saltash.
 The Count granted Trematon and other manors to the de Valletorts, who had then to provide for the ferry boat.
-In the twelfth century a borough was founded (1190), and Saltash became the only franchised seaport between Dartmouth and Fowey.
+Around the start of the 13th century, Saltash was made a borough; at that time it was the only seaport between Dartmouth and Fowey to be a borough.
 This fact has given rise to the Saltash saying, Saltash was a borough town, when Plymouth was a fuzzy down ('fuzzy' = 'fursy' i.e. covered in gorse), as the town of Plymouth and its seaport did not exist in 1190.
 In medieval times the ferry was part of the manor of Trematon, held by the Valletorts.